 Progesterone is often administered as a supplement by prescription for women who are experiencing certain symptoms associated with hormone imbalance.
 However, there have been some serious side effects reported by patients taking supplemental hormones (21).

-Lupron and other medications containing synthetic forms of progesterone do come with a high risk of developing osteoporosis in women, so these meds should be taken only when absolutely necessary.
+Lupron and other medications containing synthetic forms of progesterone do come with a risk of developing osteoporosis in women, so these meds should be taken only with the advice of a physician.

 Women who take naturally derived bioidentical hormones should monitor their bodies carefully to notice the development of any signs of osteoporosis.
 Getting the right dose and keeping up with regular bone density checks is crucial for preventing serious health complications related to low progesterone levels.